 Diane Nelson is a member of our board of directors.
 Ms. Nelson most recently served as chief operating officer, content at Quibi (from January 2019 to November 2019).
 Prior to that role, she spent 22 years at Warner Bros.
 Entertainment in a wide variety of roles spanning the entire company, most recently as President of DC Entertainment ("DCE") (from September 2009 to May 2018) and president of Warner Bros.
 Consumer Products (from May 2015 to May 2018), where she was charged with leading the efforts to fully realize the power and value of DCE's rich portfolio of stories and characters, including such cultural icons as Batman, Superman and Wonder Woman, across all media and platforms.
 Ms. Nelson also served as president and chief content officer of Warner Bros.
 Interactive Entertainment (from May 2013 to December 2016), where she was responsible for overseeing the development of a slate of top-tier digitally powered console and mobile games, as well as other Warner Bros. properties and original intellectual property.
 Among various other positions at Warner Bros., Ms. Nelson managed the Harry Potter franchise across the company from 1999 through the release of the eighth movie in 2011.
 Ms. Nelson came to Warner Bros. from Walt Disney Records, where she served as director of national promotions from May 1993 to September 1996 after a brief two months at Disney Software.
 She began her career in account management at Foote, Cone & Belding advertising agency (from October 1990 to April 2003).
-Active in philanthropy, Ms. Nelson has served on the board of There with Care, a non-profit organization that supports families with children affected by critical illnesses, since 2005.
-She has also served on the board of directors of GoNoodle.com since March 2019 and is a member of the executive branch of the Academy of Motion Picture Arts & Sciences.
+Active in philanthropy, Ms. Nelson has served on the board of directors of GoNoodle.com since March 2019 and is a member of the executive branch of the Academy of Motion Picture Arts & Sciences.
 Ms. Nelson is a graduate of Syracuse University's Newhouse School of Communications.

 Bob Foresman is a member of our board of directors.
 Mr. Foresman served as vice chairman of UBS Investment Bank (NYSE: UBS), based in New York, from October 2016 to April 2020.
 Mr. Foresman was also chairman of OOO UBS Bank in Russia as well as UBS Group country head for Russia and the Commonwealth of Independent States region ("CIS") from January 2018 to April 2020.
 Prior to joining UBS, Mr. Foresman was the Barclays Group (OTC: BCLYF) country head (from December 2009 to April 2016) for Russia and the wider region, where he represented and coordinated the activities of Barclays Group in the region, including investment banking and wealth management.
-Prior to his work at Barclays, Mr. Foresman was deputy chairman of Renaissance Capital (from August 2006 to November 2009, chairman of the management committee for Russia and the CIS at Dresdner Kleinwort Wasserstein (from January 2001 to June 2006) and head of investment banking for Russia and the CIS at ING Barings (from August 1997 to December 2000).
-Mr. Foresman also ran the Ukrainian Privatization Advisory office of the International Finance Corporation ("IFC") from June 1993 to November 1995 in Kyiv and worked on private equity and project finance transactions as an investment officer at IFC's head office in Washington, DC, from December 1995 to July 1997.
-Mr. Foresman served as an independent non-executive director of TMK Group (MCX: TRMK), a producer of steel pipes for the oil & gas industry, from June 2012 to June 2019.
-Mr. Foresman has been a member of the Board of Counselors of the East West Institute since September 2012; a member of the advisory board of Harvard University's David Center for Russian and Eurasian Studies since January 2016; and a lifetime member of the Council on Foreign Relations since March 2015.
+Prior to his work at Barclays, Mr. Foresman was deputy chairman of Renaissance Capital (from August 2006 to November 2009, chairman of the management committee for Russia and the CIS at Dresdner Kleinwort Wasserstein (from January 2011 to June 2006) and head of investment banking for Russia and the CIS at ING Barings (from August 1997 to December 2000).
+Mr. Foresman also ran the Ukrainian Privatization Advisory office of the International Finance Corporation ("IFC") from June 1993 to November 1995 in Kyiv and worked on private equity and project finance transactions as an investment officer at IFC's head office in Washington, DC, from December 2012; a member of the advisory board of Harvard University's David Center for Russia and Eurasian Studies since January 2016; and a lifetime member of the Council on Foreign Relations since March 2015.
 Mr. Foresman graduated from Harvard University's Graduate School of Arts & Sciences in 1993 and Bucknell University in 1990.
 Mr. Foresman also received a certificate from the Moscow Energy Institute in 1989.